python/cpython/Doc/library/pathlib.rst

    symbolic link's mode is changed rather than its target's.

+.. method:: Path.lchown(uid, gid, *, dir_fd=None)

+   Like :meth:`Path.chown`, but if the path points to a symbolic link, the symbolic link's mode is changed rather than its target's.

+   .. availability:: Unix.

 .. method:: Path.lstat()

-   Like :meth:`Path.stat` but, if the path points to a symbolic link, return the symbolic link's information rather than its target's.
+   Like :meth:`Path.stat`, but if the path points to a symbolic link, return the symbolic link's information rather than its target's.